English

 Prince Henry Cliff walk

-Stretching from Katoomba to Leura, this trail includes numerous lookout points over Jamison Valley and the falls.
-Great for hikers looking for a longer, scenic route with moderate difficulty.
+Stretching from Katoomba to Leura, this trail offers multiple lookouts over Jamison Valley and the falls, ideal for hikers seeking a longer, moderately challenging scenic route.

 Furber steps